-Cheesy chicken meatballs are easy to make, easy to bake and can be served as an appetizer or dinner!
+Cheesy chicken meatballs are so juicy and full of flavor!
+They are easy to make with just a few basic ingredients, easy to bake in the oven and can be served as an appetizer or for a family dinner!

 A quick recap of what I did this weekend before my big announcement.

 - Had the kids on my own while husband was out of town.

 - Took kids to my parents house to spend the night so I could get a break. 👍

 - Slept in on Sunday and lounged in bed, working and reading, while my parents had the kids.

 - Walked the 4 miles to my parents house (and later had them drive us home) cause I wanted to clear my head a bit.
 Glorious day for a long walk!

 It was pretty lovely all in all.
 And as for the announcement...